cestastanford/hdlab-web/_posts/2014-07-31-palladio-release-0-6-0-release-notes.md

 * Timeline bug - timeline won't display for some types of data
 * Changes in the Refine view don't always trigger a refresh of data in visualizations
 * Timeline miscounts months sometimes ('01' is interpreted as February)
-* List view doesn't properly update when filters are removed

 ## Known issues (incomplete list)